Failure to Diagnose Breast Cancer Lawsuit

 - $2,000,000 settlement in a medical malpractice case for failing to diagnose breast cancer.

-- $1,950,000 in a Westchester county medical malpractice case in which doctors failed to timely diagnose breast cancer.
+- $1,950,000 in a Westchester county cancer misdiagnosis case in which doctors failed to timely diagnose breast cancer.

-- $1,875,000 Nassau county medical malpractice case in which doctors failed to timely diagnose breast cancer.
+- $1,875,000 Nassau county malpractice case in which doctors failed to timely diagnose breast cancer.

 - $1,575,000 verdict on behalf of a woman whose doctors failed to make a timely diagnosis of her breast cancer.